-*Warning: The following post includes explicit language as well as adult themes.
+*Warning: The following post includes explicit language as well as adult themes of dating as a millennial.
 Reader discretion is advised.

 Dating as a millennial is a mine field, and I’m losing limbs like it’s going out of style.
 It’s a new era of dating (if you can even call it that) and one more thing Forbes and The New York Times can add to the list of things we suck at.